 How to choose the right okra

-- Choose okra that are long and thin.
+- Choose okra that is long and thin.

-- Choose okra that are still green and crispy.
+- Choose okra that is still green and crispy.

 - When you bend the okra, it should snap and not stay bent.